maxlanceund/equal-system/papers/imperative-and-kant-en.md

 ## References

 1. Kant, I. (1785). *Groundwork of the Metaphysics of Morals*.
-2. Lanceund, M. (2026a). *Limit Theory of Meaning: A Verificationist Framework*.
+2. Zhong, E. (2026a). *Limit Theory of Meaning: A Verificationist Framework*.
 Equal System Repository.
-3. Lanceund, M. (2026b). *Boundary Acceleration: Signal Compression and Release Before the Endpoint*.
+3. Zhong, E. (2026b). *Boundary Acceleration: Signal Compression and Release Before the Endpoint*.
 Equal System Repository.
-4. Lanceund, M. (2026c). *The Finite Interval Principle: A Structure Recurring in Life, Institutions, and Media*.
+4. Zhong, E. (2026c). *The Finite Interval Principle: A Structure Recurring in Life, Institutions, and Media*.
 Equal System Repository.
-5. Lanceund, M. (2026d). *Survival Compulsion and the Release of Meaning*.
+5. Zhong, E. (2026d). *Survival Compulsion and the Release of Meaning*.
 Equal System Repository.

 **Suggested Citation**:

-Lanceund, M. (2026). *The Command Body and Kant: Toward the Empirical Path to Autonomy* (Version 2.0).
+Zhong, E. (2026). *The Command Body and Kant: Toward the Empirical Path to Autonomy* (Version 2.0).
 Equal System Repository. https://github.com/maxlanceund/equal-system